 Will you join us in making a change?
-Keeping basements and crawl spaces dry
+Keep basements and crawl spaces dry

 No one wants wet basements or crawl spaces.
-Especially not when moisture creeps up through the walls.
-This can even lead to health problems.
+Especially not when moisture rises up through the walls.
+This could even lead to health problems.
 Here are a few simple tips.

 What can you do yourself?